c0achmcguirk/on3sanifier/WORKPLAN.md

 ## Completed

+- [x] Add links for Firefox (https://addons.mozilla.org/en-US/firefox/addon/on3-sanifier/) and Chrome Web Store (https://chromewebstore.google.com/detail/on3-sanifier/nchaljlnpleoklkakenpbeinpdhkocpj) to the popup.html file.
+It should list one below the other.
+Remove any "link coming later" messaging.
 - [x] Add separation between the "Show hidden" and "Open all unread in new tabs" buttons.
 - [x] Create a `WORKPLAN.md` file.